ets-einer/docs/src/pages/pt/git-e-github.md

 ```
 Fix: typo

-I this commit a fixed a typo in the documentation
+In this commit I fixed a typo in the documentation.

 Co-authored-by: AUTHOR-NAME <ANOTHER-NAME@EXAMPLE.COM>
 ```